r0mainp/concrete-datastore/docs/authentication.md

 #### Request

-Used to get information about the user.
+Used to update information about the user.

 **URL** : `/api/v1.1/account/me/`